 By aligning with the vision of the current Official Community Plan, we will implement several urban design principles and specific measures to ensure our development is beneficial to the community of West Vancouver and synonymous with the core objectives set forward by the district.
 We embody this in our design through the prioritizing of pedestrian-friendly structures, diverse affordable housing options, community open spaces, and the preservation of important heritage structures.

 Given the emphasis that is placed on cycling traffic, pedestrian routes and public transit in our planning, our development is strongly advantageous in terms of reducing vehicle traffic in the area.
 In addition, this development has superior access to public transit, bike routes and walkability to the Park Royal Shopping Village, as well as the downtown core.

-Given that our Lions Gate project is situated in an area that embodies both community and commuting, we have designed our development with the intention of maintaining current culture, while REDUCING our impact on traffic flow within the West Vancouver area.
+Given that our Executive Parc project is situated in an area that embodies both community and commuting, we have designed our development with the intention of maintaining current culture, while REDUCING our impact on traffic flow within the West Vancouver area.
 We have based our findings on an independently produced professional traffic study by Canada's leading transportation management consultants, who confirm that the impact to traffic operations on the area road network would be negligible or may even reduce trip counts in comparison to the site's current retail use.
 This is because the current drive oriented retail complex on the site will be replaced with rental and market residences, it will result in fewer trip counts and help ease traffic.